maxammann/blog/content/posts/2020-03-28-notes-scsi-scanner/index.md

 I hope I was able to get a brief overview of running an old scanner on a modern software stack.

+# Scanning Black and White Negatives

+You can read my detailed guide [VueScan and Post-processing]({{< ref "2019-09-22-scanning-negatives-vuescan-darktable" >}}) to learn more about using this LS-2000 setup.